-The Mirvac website contains all of the information in the commentary to Recommendation 6.1 of the Recommendations.
+The Mirvac website contains the information in the commentary to Recommendation 6.1 of the 3rd Edition Recommendations.
 The corporate governance section of the Mirvac website (under the "About" menu on the Mirvac home page) contains:

-- Mirvac's Constitutions, Board Charter and Board committee charters; and - copies of the corporate governance policies referred to in this Corporate governance statement2.
+- Mirvac's Constitutions, Board Charter and Board committee charters; and - copies or summaries of the corporate governance policies referred to in this Corporate governance statement.

 The Investor Centre section of the Mirvac website provides access to relevant information about the Group, including copies of ASX releases, copies of annual reports and financial statements, investor presentations, a key events calendar including details of the next AGM, distribution information, historical security price information and registry contact details (including the website address which contains key securityholder forms).
-Webcasting facilities for market briefings are also provided on the website to encourage participation from all stakeholders, regardless of location.
+Webcasting links for market briefings are also provided on the website to encourage participation from all stakeholders, regardless of location.

-The "About" section of the Mirvac website contains an overview of Mirvac, its structure and history, and biographical information and photos for each of the Mirvac Directors and members of the ELT.
+The "About" section of the Mirvac website contains an overview of Mirvac, its structure and history, and biographical information and photos for each of the Directors and members of the ELT.

-c) Participation in the AGM
+6.3 Participation in the AGM

 Mirvac encourages all securityholders to attend the AGM which is usually held in November each year.
 The AGM provides securityholders with an insight into the operations of Mirvac during the year.
+Notices of meetings for each AGM are accompanied by explanatory notes to enable securityholders to assess and make an informed decision on the resolutions being put forward at the meetings.
+Full copies of notices of meetings and explanatory notes are posted on Mirvac's website.